How Many Engine Hours Is A Lot For A Truck

 Factors to Consider

-When determining how many engine hours is considered “a lot” for a truck, there are several factors to consider.
+When determining how many engine hours are considered “a lot” for a truck, there are several factors to consider.
 These include:

 - Usage: The more a truck is used, the more wear and tear on the engine.
 Trucks used for short-distance hauls will typically have lower engine hours than those used for long-distance hauls.